alexesmarie27/Adopter/README.md

 # Adopter
-An Android application for connection animals in shelters to families seeking new furry members.
+An Android application for connecting animals in shelters to families seeking new furry members.